ringcentral/engage-voice-api-docs/docs/users/agents/quick-start/node.md

 # Agent JavaScript Quick Start

-Welcome to the Engage Voice Platform.
+Welcome to the RingCX Platform.

 In this Quick Start, we are going to read a list of agent groups for an account.
 Let's get started.

 ## Create an App

 The first thing we need to do is create an app in the RingCentral Developer Portal.
-This can be done quickly by clicking the "Create Engage Voice App" button below.
+This can be done quickly by clicking the "Create RingCX App" button below.
 Just click the button, enter a name and description if you choose, and click the "Create" button.
 If you do not yet have a RingCentral account, you will be prompted to create one.

-<a target="_new" href="https://developer.ringcentral.com/new-app?name=Engage+Voice+Quick+Start+App&desc=A+simple+app+to+demo+engage+voice+apis+access&public=false&type=ServerOther&carriers=7710,7310,3420&permissions=ReadAccounts&redirectUri=" class="btn btn-primary">Create Engage Voice App</a>
+<a target="_new" href="https://developer.ringcentral.com/new-app?name=RingCX+Quick+Start+App&desc=A+simple+app+to+demo+RingCX+apis+access&public=false&type=ServerOther&carriers=7710,7310,3420&permissions=ReadAccounts&redirectUri=" class="btn btn-primary">Create RingCX App</a>
 <a class="btn-link btn-collapse" data-toggle="collapse" href="#create-app-instructions" role="button" aria-expanded="false" aria-controls="create-app-instructions">Show detailed instructions</a>

 <div class="collapse" id="create-app-instructions">